bionetslab/SignifiKANTE/README.rst

 - :code:`cluster_representative_mode [str]`: How to draw representatives from target gene clusters.
 Can be one of "random" or "medoid" for approximate P-value computation, or "all_genes" for exact (DIANE-like) P-values.

 Additional parameters of SignifiKANTE's FDR control:

+- :code:`normalize_gene_expression [bool]` :  Whether or not to apply z-score normalization on gene columns in input expression matrix.

 - :code:`inference_mode [str]`: Which GRN inference method to use under the hood.
 Can be one of "grnboost2", "genie3", "xgboost", and "lasso".
 Defaults to "grnboost2".